ejwessel/raspnode_config/README.md

 If you don't have a SMTP server, no worries.
 I used Google's free SMTP server following [this guide](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server)).
 I just needed to setup a new google account and then 'enable access for less secure apps'.
 Google's SMTP server is: `smtp.gmail.com` and port is `465`

-Once you've got the server, username, password, and port add the following four lines to the file `/role/monit/vars/main.yml`
+Once you've got the server, username, password, and port add the following four lines to the end of the file `raspnode_config/roles/monit/vars/main.yml`
 ```
 server: smtp.gmail.com
 port: 465